fdcastel/Proxmox-Automation/win-cloud-init.md

 It provides basic support for the configuration parameters that Proxmox's cloud-init feature generates, focusing specifically on network configuration and SSH key management.

 **Important:** This is not a full cloud-init implementation.
-It is designed to work specifically with Proxmox VE's cloud-init drive (ConfigDrive v2 format) and only supports a minimal subset of cloud-init features.
+It is designed to work specifically with Proxmox VE's cloud-init drive (NoCloud format) and only supports a minimal subset of cloud-init features.

 ## Purpose